Women's sports: Overview

 Professional sports refers to sports in which athletes are paid for their performance.
 Opportunities for women to play professional sports vary by country.
 Some women's professional sports leagues are directly affiliated with a men's professional sports league like the WNBA.
-Others are independently owned and operated like the Premier Hockey Federation, formerly the National Women's Hockey League.
+Others are independently owned and operated like the Professional Women's Hockey League.

 While women today do have the opportunity to play professional sports, the pay for women's professional sports is significantly lower than it is in men's professional sports.
 An American feminist theory known as the gender pay gap in sports is an attempt to explain the causes behind these differences.

-It isn't uncommon for professional athletes hold second jobs in order to supplement their income due to low salary.
+It is not uncommon for professional athletes hold second jobs in order to supplement their income due to low salary.
 Female professional athletes often play in smaller lower-quality facilities than male professional athletes due to low attendance.
 Women's professional sports are rarely broadcast regularly on live television.
 New developments in digital technology have created an opportunity for female leagues to live-stream competitions and events on social media platforms such as Twitter or Twitch instead.

 Women face increasing challenges once they look to enter the business side of sports.
 Some research suggests that women occupy leadership positions in the sports industry at a lower rate than men however, the majority of these are positions are in men's professional sports rather than women's.
 When women do occupy the same positions as men, they may be paid less, although some research has shown revenue-specific variables may be more relevant than gender-specific variables when examining compensation levels.